freeCodeCamp/guide/src/pages/php/index.md

 * PHP supports a wide range of databases
 * PHP is free.
 Download it from the official PHP resource: www.php.net
 * PHP is easy to learn and runs efficiently on the server side

+## PHP Frameworks

+Since writing the whole code for a website is not really practical/feasible for most projects, most developers tend to use frameworks for the web development.
+The advantage of using a framework is that

+ * You don't have to reinvent the wheel everytime you create a project, a lot of the nuances are already taken care for you
+ * They are usually well-structured so that it helps in the seperation of concerns
+ * Most frameworks tend the follow the best practices of the language
+ * A lot of them follow the MVC (Model-View-Controller) pattern so that it seperates the presentation layer from logic

+## Popular frameworks

+ * Laravel
+ * Symfony
+ * Zend
+ * CakePHP

+## Documentation

+PHP is [well documented](http://php.net/docs.php).
+The [official docs](http://php.net/manual/en/) include examples on almost every function reference guide, as well as user comments.